 Today it is a lovely walk to the amazing Mendip View at its end.

 This book is written by the same authors and the walks start and finish at Radstock Museum.

-Priced at £5.00 it is available from The Connies tea room in Timsbury and from the Museum shop and by mail order.
+Priced at £5.00 it is available from The Connies tea room in Timsbury and from the Museum shop.

-The Coal Canal Way is a series of walks along the route of the old Northern Branch Somersetshire Coal Canal.
-Each page includes a map, a description of things to see and a summary of the history.
+The Coal Canal Way is a series of walks along the route of the old Northern Branch of the Somersetshire Coal Canal which is at the botrtom of the Cam valley below Timsbury.
+Each page of the booklet includes a map, a description of things to see and a summary of the history.
 It covers Paulton/Timsbury – Radford – Camerton – Dunkerton – Combe Hay – Midford – Tucking Mill – Monkton Combe – Brassknocker – Dundas.

 You can buy the Booklet for £4, view it on screen or download it from the Somersetshire Coal Canal Society website here.